-First of all, they ask you to tell a little about your experience.
-Many job applicant do not get this part of the question, or they simply ignore it.
+For example, they ask you to tell them a little about your working experience.
+Many job applicant do no catch the important word, or they simply ignore it.

-While answering questions such as “Say something about you in one sentence.”, “Tell me a little about your working experience,”, or “Name three abilities that characterize you.”, it is important to do only what they really ask you to do.
+While answering questions such as “Describe yourself in one sentence.”, “Tell us a little about your working experience,”, or “List three abilities that characterize you.”, it is crucial to do only what they really ask you to do.

-Show them that you listen carefully, speak to the point. do what you are asked to do.
+Show them that you listen carefully, that you do what you are supposed to do.

 Focus on important things

-Some secretaries tend to speak about their former bosses, complaining, revealing information (sometimes confidential), referring to reasons why they left their last job.
-However, this is the worst thing you can do.
+Some secretaries speak about their former bosses, complaining, revealing information (sometimes confidential information), referring to reasons why they left their last job.
+However, this is the worst thing you can do in an interview.

-If you decide to talk about your previous bosses in an interview (or if you are asked to do so), you should talk nicely about them.
+If you decide to talk about your previous boss in an interview (or if you are asked to do so), you should talk nicely about them.

 However, I would advice you to avoid talking about them altogether.
-Good secretary should talk about totally different matters, such as their achievements from last job, the value they brought to their past employers, important lessons they learned in their past jobs.
+Good secretary should talk about totally different matters, such as their achievements from last job, the value they brought to their past employers, important lessons they learned in their last job, etc.